All Episodes

 Yeah, that's awesome, Sean.

-One of the reasons why I called is, you know, they're talking about, you know, the Senate passing this 14 rhinos that went over and going along with this law, new gun law.
+And one of the reasons why I called is, you know, they're talking about, you know, the Senate passing this 14 rhinos that went over and going along with this law.

 And I was thinking, you know, how many gun laws do we have on the books now that get broken every time?

-And I thought, you know, you've got a crack crew there.
+And I thought, you know, you've got a crack crew there of constitutionalists and these lawyers and things that can list the top 10 crimes that they've committed already.

-You know, I mean, it doesn't take a rocket scientist to figure out that, you know, these people that are going to shoot schools, they've already broken two laws already.
+You know, I mean, it doesn't take a rocket scientist to figure out that, you know, these people that are going into shooting schools, well, they've already broken two laws already.

 You know, they're taking a gun into school and they're killing people.